top of page

 Yunion Wonton skin made with fresh & quality ingredients.

-Ready to use to stuff with your favourite fillings.
+Ready to use with your favourite fillings.

 Dimension: 76x76mm